New Members Handbook

 The LSC Website

-There is a great deal of additional information available on the club's Website including the Club Calendar, Members Forum and details of forthcoming events.
+There is a great deal of additional information available on the club's Website including the Club Calendar and details of forthcoming events.
 To access all the facilities please click on the 'Create an Account' link on the Home page.

 Finally, please come and join us at any time when the bar is open, and you will be made most welcome.